 In addition to individual companies doing their own independent testing, independent cannabis testing labs also are an option in some areas of the country, and third-party testing is often a requirement of cannabis regulations.

-Testing for Contaminants
+Testing for Contaminants on Cannabis

 Before any home or commercial cannabis grower begins a garden, they should test their tap water for pH and heavy metals.
 If the water is impure, appropriate filtration devices and/or water additives should solve any problems that exist.

 Testing cannabis for the presence and levels of various terpenes and cannabinoids is probably the most common cannabis testing done today, since printing the potency levels of cannabis is usually mandatory in legal cannabis states.

 The advanced testing equipment and procedures these labs use make them the preferred method for receiving comprehensive testing results.
 Several of these labs have locations in different states to accommodate the growing number of legal cannabis areas in the country.

 Knowing how to identify the presence of cannabis contaminants is important for any cannabis company and even advanced home growers.
 Addressing the cause of and eliminating these contaminants is vital to the success of any cannabis operation.